 To date, funding has been provided by the National Security Agency and the National Science Foundation.

-Universities, as well as non-profit, K-12 school systems, are eligible to receive GenCyber grants.
+Universities, as well as non-profit and K-12 school systems, are eligible to receive GenCyber grants.
 GenCyber grants provide the funding for universities to manage and run GenCyber camps.
-Universities, in particular, have expertise in grant management and many are already engaged in preparing youth in careers in cybersecurity.
+Universities, in particular, have expertise in grant management and many are already engaged in preparing youth for careers in cybersecurity.
 GenCyber is often a natural outreach program for them.

 All funding for GenCyber has been derived for existing programs, so no additional funds, i.e. budget increases, have been used to support the program.

 Grants have been awarded from several thousand dollars to over $100,000.
 This year, the average is approximately $85K per program.

 For 2019, GenCyber will issue an announcement requesting proposals for 2019 GenCyber camps.
 Those matching closest to the criteria set for the grants will receive awards.
 Details (e.g., schedule, criteria, etc.) will be available at: www.gen-cyber.com.

 The answer to both questions is no. All GenCyber camps must be offered to participants at no cost.
 Such expenses might create economic barriers for some prospective participants.